fhzh123/dacon_mnist_iipl/HS/README.md

 # DACON Competition with Knowledge Distillation

-This is the code for attending ['DACON Computer Vision Competition'](https://dacon.io/competitions/official/235626/overview/).
+This is the code for attending [DACON Computer Vision Competition](https://dacon.io/competitions/official/235626/overview/).

 ## How to execute?